 10.8.
-Data Reporting: All data of a single RDE test shall be recorded according to the data reporting files found in the same weblink as this Regulation
+Data Reporting: All data of a single RDE test shall be recorded according to the data reporting files found in the same weblink as this Regulation.

 A test report shall be prepared by the Technical Service in accordance with the Data Reporting File and shall be made available to the Contracting Party.